sage-code/maj/nouns.md

 Observe prefix "Majo" or "Fimo" is used for gender not a suffix.

-* Majo-Cana = male dog
+* Majo-Kanea = male dog
-* Fimo-Cana = female dog
+* Fimo-Kanea = female dog

 **implicit gender**

-Some words include gender but some do not for example:
+Some words include gender and do not require prefix:

 * Kide = children (gender-les)
 * Cika = girl